-- (1) Figures for all periods calculated according to the recommendations contained in the 5th edition of the IMF's Balance of Payments Manual. - (2) Preliminary. - (3) Gold exports made by private agents (including an estimate of contraband gold transactions). - (4) Nontraditional exports consist of products other than oil and its derivatives, coffee, coal, nickel, gold and emeralds. - (5) Principally goods acquired by ships in ports and foreign trade in free trade zones. - (6) Includes non-financial services, such as transportation, travel, telecommunications, postal, construction, information, personal and government services, as well as commissions paid by the public and private sector on financial services relating to managing external debt. - (7) Includes financial services and inflows and outflows related to payments for and costs of labor and capital.
-Financial service outflows include interest payments on private and public external debt and securities, dividend remittances abroad, salaries received by Colombian citizens abroad and interest earnings on assets held by Colombian residents abroad. - (8) Foreign direct investment in Colombia less Colombian direct investment abroad (outflows).
-Includes long-term and short-term foreign direct investment.
-Long-term foreign direct investment refers to foreign direct investment made in any particular sector of the economy for a period greater than one year, while short-term foreign direct investment refers to foreign direct investment made in financial assets or liabilities (loan portfolio) with a maturity equal to or less than one year. - (9) Portfolio investment in Colombia less Colombian portfolio investment abroad (outflows).
-Includes long-term and short-term portfolio investment flows.
-Long-term portfolio investment refers to portfolio investment for a period greater than one year, while short-term portfolio investment refers to portfolio investment with a maturity equal to or less than one year. - (10) Includes long-term and short-term flows.
+(1) Figures for all periods calculated according to the recommendations contained in the 5th edition of the IMF's Balance of Payments Manual.

+(2) Preliminary.

+(3) Includes gold exports made by private agents (including an estimate of contraband gold transactions).

+(4) Non-traditional exports consist of products other than oil and its derivatives, coffee, coal, nickel, gold and emeralds.

+(5) Principally goods acquired by ships in ports and foreign trade in free trade zones.

+(6) Includes non-financial services, such as transportation, travel, telecommunications, postal, construction, information, personal and government services, as well as commissions paid by the public and private sector on financial services relating to managing external debt.

+(7) Includes financial services and inflows and outflows related to payments for and costs of labor and capital.
+Financial service outflows include interest payments on private and public external debt and securities, dividend remittances abroad, salaries received by Colombian citizens abroad and interest earnings on assets held by Colombian residents abroad.

+- (8) Foreign direct investment in Colombia less Colombian direct investment abroad (outflows).
+Includes long-term and short-term foreign direct investment. - (9) Portfolio investment in Colombia less Colombian portfolio investment abroad (outflows).
+Includes long-term and short-term portfolio investment flows. - (10) Includes long-term and short-term flows. - (11) These amounts are not substantial enough to be material.
+Excludes portfolio investment flows.